emmercm/www/src/blog/_resetting-working-dir-on-exit.md

 All of these are difficult to read because of the quotation and `$(...)` nesting.

 Wouldn't it be easier to just make an assumption about the working directory?
-I strongly believe _no_, but we should feel free to change the working directory, _as long as we reset it on exit._ That last part is important, because you don't know what is going to invoke your script, it could be another script!
-Then you're setting the caller up for failure.
+I strongly believe _no_, but we should feel free to change the working directory, _as long as we reset it on exit._ That last part is important, because you may be setting

 ## The one liner